lecroy/portfolio2018/bubbles.md

     Uncovering the real problem
   </h4>
   <p class="page-body-copy">
-    I began working with our PM to interview remote workers in our target audience, revelaing a critical insight: the true pain point for remote teams wasn't about recording quality or features – it was about <strong>uncertainty</strong>.
+    I began working with our PM to interview remote workers in our target audience, revealing a critical insight: the true pain point for remote teams wasn't about recording quality or features – it was about <strong>uncertainty</strong>.
   </p>
   <p class="page-body-copy">
     People working together across time zones were stuck in a perpetual state of limbo, never knowing when (or if) they'd receive the input or feedback they need to keep their projects moving on schedule.
 Work would stall, momentum would fade, and frustration would mount.
 This revelation led to our first major innovation: time-bounded collaboration.